 Right across the street is Sarasota’s Columbia Restaurant.
 Opened in 1959, it’s the oldest restaurant in Sarasota, modeled after the original in Ybor City in Tampa.
 Its Spanish and Cuban food has won many awards, and you can enjoy its relaxed Mediterranean dining rooms.
 We recommend making a reservation in advance: It’s a popular spot.

-Right next door to Columbia Restaurant, treat yourself to a good old American burger with a gourmet twist at Cha Cha Coconut.
+Right next door to Columbia Restaurant, treat yourself to a good old American burger with a gourmet twist at Cha Cha Coconuts.
 Pro tip: the Mexican food here is glorious.

 A refined option for dining out around Lido Key is Speaks Clam Bar, one block from St. Armands Circle.
 The plating is elegant and the homemade pasta is on point.
 As a bonus, their dim lighting makes for a romantic ambiance.